Most people will agree with the importance of well-being and mental health in the workplace.

 Employees are in grave need of renewed faith in their companies and their purposes.

-Most surveys and researches show that building trust, showing care, building a strong culture, and focusing on well-being, are some of the main priorities in the workplace for 2023.
+Most surveys and research show that building trust, showing care, building a strong culture, and focusing on well-being, are some of the main priorities in the workplace for 2023.

 People in general and younger generations in particular, such as Gen Z entering the workforce in the last few years, are showing some of the lowest rates of satisfaction and loyalty towards their employers over the last 20 years. (see graph below)